-The assignment of a final semester grade will depend upon completing all exams listed on the syllabus below, of which the lowest grade may be dropped (except for the last unit).
+The assignment of a final semester grade will depend upon completing all exams listed on the syllabus below, of which the lowest grade may be dropped (except for the few units).
 These exams will cover material from online assignments, handouts, and video presentations.
 The nature of each exam is non-comprehensive.
 However, any particular unit will assume a working knowledge of previous units.

-The exams are also timed.
+Blackboard exams are also timed, and there is no backtracking.
 You will have enough time to read the question, pause, and put down an answer.
 To ensure this process goes well, master the material well before the exam date.
-Also, there is no backtracking, and the exams must be done in one sitting.
+Again, there is no backtracking for Blackboard exams, and the exams must be done in one sitting.
 For details, see the "Assessments" document online.

-Exams consist of a variety of question types listed below.
+Assessments consist of a variety of question types, as listed below.